J9465812/ChessAI/readme.md

-This project lets you play chess`
+This project lets you play chess.